-C. Prediction
+4.3 Prediction

 We finally tackle RQ3: How effective are social network features for predicting future growth and survival?
-We conducted experiments to predict the future growth and survival of communities from their social network features.
-For the snapshots of the 2nd month and the 6th month, we constructed classifiers using Random Forests [46] to predict future growth and survival of online communities from the features.
-The number of decision trees was 500, and each decision tree was trained with randomly selected $|\sqrt{f}|$ features, where f is the number of features used in the model.
-For each experimental setting, we constructed three types of classifier: Full, Network, and Activity.
-The classifier Full is constructed from all features, Network is constructed from all networkrelated features, and Activity is constructed from features related to basic activity (i.e., num. comments, num. members, and growth rate).
+We conducted experiments to predict the future growth and survival of communities from the snapshots of the 2nd month and the 6th month.
+As features for the prediction, we used social network features and basic activity features used in the regression analyses.
+In addition to these features, we also used content features extracted from comment texts in the communities.
+By comparing content and basic activity features with social network features, we examine the effectiveness of social network features for the prediction tasks.
+We used Doc2Vec [49], which is a popular technique for obtaining vector representations of documents, to obtain content features of each community.
+For each community, all comments posted during the m-month-period from the community creation were regarded as a document for the community.
+Then, Doc2Vec was applied to the documents of all target communities for obtaining content features.
+The vector size (i.e., the number of dimensions) were 128, words with total frequency lower than 10 were ignored, distributed memory algorithm was used for training.
+We used Python gensim package for Doc2Vec.
+We constructed classifiers using Random Forests [50] to predict future growth and survival of online communities from the features.
+The number of decision trees was 500, and each decision tree was trained with randomly selected $\lfloor \sqrt{f} \rfloor$ features, where f is the number of features used in the model.

+For each experimental setting, we constructed five types of classifier: Full, w/o Net, Net, Content, and Activity.
+The classifier Full is constructed from all features, w/o Net is constructed without using network-related features, Content is constructed only from Doc2Vec features, Net is constructed only from network-related features, and Activity is constructed only from features related to basic activity (i.e., num. comments, num. members, and growth rate).
 Prediction accuracies of the constructed classifiers were evaluated by 10-fold cross-validation.

 We first examine the growth prediction.
 The task here is to predict whether the N-month growth rate of a community will be over a threshold value.
 This task is intended to find growing communities.
 Here, we show the results for only the 3-month growth rate, but we obtained similar results for the 6-month growth rate.
 As the threshold values, we used the 3rd quartile of the 3-month growth rate.
 The threshold was 1.15 for the snapshot of the 2nd month and 1.41 for the snapshot of the 6th month.
-Figure 3 shows the prediction accuracy of the constructed models using the F1-measure [47].
-Prediction accuracies of random guess (dented as random) are also included in the figure.
-Figure 3 shows that the prediction accuracy of the Full model is lower than that of the Activity model and random guess.
-This suggests that social network features are not effective for predicting growing communities.
+Table 6 shows the prediction accuracy of the constructed models using precision, recall, and F1-measure [51].
+Table 6 shows that the prediction accuracy of the Full model is lower than that of the Activity model.
+As suggested from the results of regression analyses, this result shows that social network features are not effective for predicting growing communities.

 We next tackle the prediction of survival of communities.
 The task here is to predict whether the remaining lifetime of a community is under a threshold value.
 The aim is to identify dying communities in advance.
 As the threshold values, we used the 1st quartile of the remaining lifetime.
-The threshold was 16 for the snapshot of the 2nd month and 30 for the snapshot of the 6th month.
-Figure 4 shows the F_1 -measure of the constructed models.
-These results show that the Full model achieves higher prediction accuracy than the Activity model and random guess, which suggests the effectiveness of social network features for predicting the survival of online communities.

-Fig. 3: Accuracy for growth prediction
+Table 6 Accuracy for growth prediction.